Small black spots on tomatoes and tomato leaves often indicate bacterial spot.

 If you cut into a diseased stem, you may notice discoloration and a funky smell.
 If you see tiny black spots, you are looking at the fruiting bodies of the fungi.

 Cytospora canker prevention and control

 The easiest way to prevent Cytospora canker is to keep your trees and shrubs healthy in the first place.
 Healthy plants are less likely to become stressed enough to be vulnerable to infection by fungal spores in the first place.

 Since drought and flooding are the most common conditions that make trees susceptible to Cytospora canker, regular irrigation during summer and proper drainage in wetter months can prevent infection.
-These other tips can help prevent Cytospora canker:
+These other tips can help you prevent Cytospora canker in your landscape:

 Once infection occurs, remove any affected stems and branches by cutting close to, but not damaging, the branch collar.
-Be sure to disinfect your cutting tools with bathroom cleaner or ethyl alcohol between each cut.
+Be sure to disinfect your cutting tools with a household cleaner or ethyl alcohol between each cut.
 Then apply a fungicide to each cut.
-Do not use any other wound dressing, as these treatments can trap spores and moisture where you least want them.
+Do not use sealants, as these treatments can trap spores and moisture where you least want them.